A look at the future of the 'transformational' 5280 Trail, which could take a decade to complete

 As for funding, DDP officials said the 5280 Trail will come to fruition through a combination of public and private dollars.
 Door said that “hundreds of thousands of dollars” from the private sector have already been put forward for early planning and exploratory trips to other cities like Indianapolis.

 When it comes to public funds, the DDP is banking on $7 million earmarked for the 5280 Trail in the City of Denver’s $450 million General Obligation (GO) bond package.
-The bond package, which also includes about $37 million for purchasing and improving homeless shelters, as well as plans for a new arena at the National Western Center, needs to be approved by voters in November.
-You can read a sample ballot here (The 5280 Trail funding is included in Question 2C: "Constructing a segment of an urban trail and pedestrian walkway in downtown Denver").
+An important note: the bond package, which also includes plans for a new arena at the National Western Center, needs to be approved by voters in November.

 If passed, that $7 million will go toward building out the 5280 Trail on Acoma Street from 10th Avenue to 12th Avenue.
-The city has already committed $850,000 to the planning (but not the construction) of the 21st Street segment—which will extend from Benedict Fountain Park to Coors Field—and that will be the first part of the trail to be developed.
+The city has already committed $850,000 to the planning of the 21st Street segment—which will extend from Benedict Fountain Park to Coors Field—and that will be the first part of the trail to be developed.

 “Here’s the power of that: Once the public starts to see what something really looks like, the private dollars start to come faster and faster,” Door said.
 “Especially people who have investments in different neighborhoods and they’re excited to bring the trail to their neighborhood.”